 Keep your eyes peeled for the specials though, such as spicy chicken and sausage gumbo ladled over rice and mopped up with toasted sourdough French bread, or crawfish étouffée.

-During the week, the place opens at 10 a.m., and on weekends, the fun starts at 8 a.m.
+During the week, the place opens at 11 a.m., and on Saturdays and Sundays, the fun starts at 8 a.m.
 A perfect time for that perfect Bloody Mary, yes?